 You need to know about the veneers and then the composite.

-Some of the veneers are directly placed on the teeth and the others are placed indirectly.
+This is why porcelain veneers are called indirect–they are prepared in the lab and applied later, and the composite is called the direct method, which requires the dentists’ technique at the time of the procedure for shaping the desired tooth.
 Don’t bother about the names.
 These direct and indirect ways are used because of the way these veneers are prepared and placed on the teeth.

 Who needs composite veneers?

 Veneers are for restorative and cosmetic purposes in the dentistry field.
-The main goal of veneers is to enhance the smile that is fundamental in how we look.
+The main goal of veneers is to enhance the smile that is fundamental to how we look.

 No more explanation.
 By having one of the conditions below, you can benefit from composite veneers:

-- Discolored teeth and can’t get that away even by bleaching
+- Discolored teeth which can’t get that away even by bleaching

 - Fractured or chipped teeth